angry-tony/HELK-wiki/Installation.md

 IT IS HUNTING SEASON!!!!!
 ```
-Use the **JUPYTER TOKEN** to access the Jupyter Notebook web interface.
+Use the **JUPYTER CURRENT TOKEN** to access the Jupyter Notebook web interface.

 # Starting Jupyter Kernel & Spark UI
 One of the questions that I had recently was **why the Spark UI is not available after installation**.
 This is because the HELK uses PYSPARK  (Python API) to interact with Spark and it depends on Jupyter's Kernel being initialized.
-When the installation of the HELK is done, if you check your **Docker Logs** (sudo docker logs helk) or **/var/log/spark/spark_pyspark.log** you will see the following message:
+When the installation of the HELK is done, if you check your **Docker Logs** (sudo docker logs helk) or the log **/var/log/spark/spark_pyspark.log**, you will see the following message:
 ```
 [I 12:23:37.462 NotebookApp] Serving notebooks from local directory: /opt/helk/scripts [I 12:23:37.463 NotebookApp] 0 active kernels